Our bee venom collector has been featured on…

 For long product life (read FAQs for more info)

-Did you know that honey bees are capable of producing a product much more profitable than honey?
+Did you know that honey bees are capable of producing a product more valuable than honey?
 It is bee venom – used in cosmetic products, treatments for arthritis and other ailments, and now more recently used in research for treating diseases such as dementia.
-Bee venom is extremely valuable to cosmetics companies and researchers and will feature heavily in future research and treatments.

 If you are new to the concept of collecting bee venom or are just getting started, please find our beginner’s guide here.

 For FAQs and additional clarifications, please click here.